basho/basho_docs/source/languages/en/riak/references/appendices/MapReduce-Implementation.md

 {"map":{"language":"javascript","source":"function(v) { return [v]; }","keep":true}}
 ```

-would run the Javascript function given in the spec, and include the results in the final output of the m/r query.
+would run the JavaScript function given in the spec, and include the results in the final output of the m/r query.

 ```javascript
 {"map":{"language":"javascript","bucket":"myjs","key":"mymap","keep":false}}
 ```

-would run the Javascript function declared in the content of the Riak object under *mymap* in the `myjs` bucket, and the results of the function would not be included in the final output of the m/r query.
+would run the JavaScript function declared in the content of the Riak object under *mymap* in the `myjs` bucket, and the results of the function would not be included in the final output of the m/r query.

 ```javascript
    {"map":{"language":"javascript","name":"Riak.mapValuesJson"}}
 ```

-would run the builtin JavaScript function `mapValuesJson`.
-Javascript functions live on disk in a directory defined by your `app.config` file by the `js_source_dir` field.
+would run the builtin JavaScript function `mapValuesJson`, if you choose to store your JavaScript functions on disk.
+Any JS files should live in a directory defined by the `js_source_dir` field in your `app.config` file.

 ```javascript
 {"map":{"language":"erlang","module":"riak_mapreduce","function":"map_object_value"}}